JPaulDev/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple project of the game rock, paper scissors.
+A simple project of the hand game, rock paper scissors.